 This will give our customers a system that they want and find easy to use

 Usability testing is all about getting the user to navigate the system.
 The software used records the movement of the mouse and where the user looks and clicks on the screen.
 This provides valuable insight into the customer journey and helps us to develop our services, focusing on the customer’s needs.
 Other fleet operators followed throughout the day including Devon & Somerset Fire & Rescue Service, Mobile Windscreens and SITA UK Ltd, each sending representatives who were likely to be the ones directly involved in using the online system once introduced.

-These sessions mean our stakeholders can ask questions freely about the services being demonstrated as well as other DVLA services
+These sessions mean our stakeholders can freely ask questions

 One hot topic of the day was undoubtedly the abolition of the tax disc, with questions around what this meant for them as a business as well as personally.